 “I think diabetes surgery will become common within the next few years,” said Dr. John Dixon, the lead author of the study and an obesity researcher at Monash University in Melbourne, Australia, where the research was conducted…

-A researcher who is not a surgeon and was not part of the research, Dr. Rudolph L. Leibel, co-director of the Naomi Berrie Diabetes Center at Columbia University Medical Center, said the study was important because it showed that a minimally invasive type of surgery could reverse diabetes.
+A researcher who is not a weight loss surgeon and was not part of the research, Dr. Rudolph L. Leibel, co-director of the Naomi Berrie Diabetes Center at Columbia University Medical Center, said the study was important because it showed that a minimally invasive type of weight loss surgery could reverse diabetes.

 “At this point,” Dr. Leibel said, “maybe we should be more accepting or responsive to the idea of surgical intervention for reducing or prevention of diabetes and its complications.”…

-...Dr.
-Francesco Rubino, director of the metabolic surgery program at NewYork-Presbyterian/Weill Cornell Medical Center, also said that the criteria for the surgery should be changed so that it could be offered to diabetes patients early enough to reverse the disease...
+…Dr. Francesco Rubino, director of the metabolic operation program at NewYork-Presbyterian/Weill Cornell Medical Center, also said that the criteria for a bariatric operation should be changed so that it could be offered to diabetes patients early enough to reverse the disease…

 Grady, Denise.– The New York Times.
 01/03/08